d1vv1/matlabAutomate/README.md

 # MathWorks Course Automation Tool 🤖

+---
+**Disclaimer:**
+This tool is developed strictly for my personal educational purposes to learn about browser automation and Python.
+It is NOT intended for cheating, bypassing academic integrity, or violating MathWorks' or any institution's terms of service.
+I do not condone or support cheating in any form.
+Please use this tool responsibly and ethically, and only for legitimate learning and research.
+---

 An advanced, modular automation tool for completing MathWorks courses using Selenium WebDriver.
 The tool intelligently navigates through course tasks, extracts solutions, and automates the completion process.

 ## 🌟 Features